vinodkumarhs1962/skinspire_V2/Project_docs/Front end Design and Development/Front end Approach and Design.md

 ### Layout Templates Implementation

-Let me now provide you with my complete recommendations for the SkinSpire Clinic's frontend development approach:
+Let me now provide you with my complete recommendations for the Skinspire Clinic's frontend development approach:

-## Frontend Development Approach for SkinSpire Clinic
+## Frontend Development Approach for Skinspire Clinic

 Based on your documents and project structure, I recommend a structured approach to the frontend development that aligns with your existing Flask backend while enabling a modern, responsive user interface.